mjordan/larkm/README.md

 larkm is a simple [ARK](https://arks.org/) manager that can:

 * resolve ARKs to their target URLs
-* support both "modern" ARKs with no trailing `/` (e.g. `ark:12345`) and "classic" ARKs with the trailing `/` (e.g. `ark:/12345`).
+* support both "modern" ARKs with no trailing `/` after the "ark:" namespace (e.g. `ark:12345`) and "classic" ARKs with the trailing `/` (e.g. `ark:/12345`).
 New ARKs are created without the trailing `/`, following current practice.
 * mint ARKs using the first 12 alphanumeric characters from UUID (v4) strings
 * persist new ARKs to an sqlite database
-* validate NAANs and ARK shoulders
+* validate NAANs and ARK shoulders against configuration
-* update the ERC/Kernel metadata and target URLs of existing ARKs
+* update the ERC/Kernel metadata, target URLs, and committment statements of existing ARKs (but not change NAANs, shoulders) of existing ARKs
 * provide basic [committment statements](https://arks.org/about/best-practices/) that are specific to shoulders
 * allow fulltext indexing of ERC metadata
 * delete ARKs